scala/scala3/docs/_docs/reference/experimental/typeclasses.md

  1. Allow context bounds to be named with `as`.
 Use the bound parameter name as a default name for the generated context bound evidence.
  1. Add a new `{...}` syntax for multiple context bounds.
  1. Make context bounds also available for type members, which expand into a new form of deferred given.
 Phase out the previous abstract givens in favor of the new form.
- 1. Add a predefined type alias `is`.
+ 1. Add a predefined type alias `forms`.
  1. Introduce a new cleaner syntax of given clauses.

 It's interesting that givens, which are a very general concept in Scala, were "almost there" when it comes to full support of concepts and generic programming.
 We only needed to add a few usability tweaks to context bounds,